shriram-mz/Image2ImageTranslation/README.md

 ```
 bash ./get_pretrained_models.sh
 ```
-This will create a folder named models and will download pre-trained models which will be used by the test and demo notebooks.
+This will create a folder named saved_models and will download pre-trained models which will be used by the test and demo notebooks.
+The models part of this folder will be : CycleGAN unsupervised and semisupervised, and DualGAN unsupervised and semisupervised.

 # Description
 ```